natemac/Anticipation-Daily/readme.md

 - User accounts and progress tracking
 - Additional categories and themes
 - Multiplayer mode for collaborative drawing/guessing
-- Achievement system
+- More achievement types
-- More customization options
+- Additional customization options
-- Additional music tracks and sound effects
+- More music tracks and sound effects

 ## Credits